 This course is comprised of two parts.
 Students complete the first segment of their field placement at a designated social work field agency while concurrently participating in a required weekly field seminar.
 The field seminar meets on the Coker College main campus.
 In the seminar, the Coker College Social Work Field Coordinator helps students integrate theoretical and professional knowledge and skills with practical experience.
-Prerequisite: SWK 121, 200, 202, 204, 222, 224, 209, 243 (pre- or co-requisite), 409, Admission to Social Work Major, Admission to Field Placement.
+Prerequisite: SWK 121, 200, 202, 204, 222, 224, 309, 342, 409, Admission to Social Work Major, Admission to Field Placement.